Frequently Asked Questions

 Goshen College is accredited by the Higher Learning Commission and is classified as a Baccalaureate–Arts & Sciences college by the Carnegie Foundation.
 The division of nursing is approved by the Indiana State Board of Nurses Registration and Nursing Education, Division of Baccalaureate and accredited by Higher Degrees of the National League for Nursing, and the Commission on Collegiate Nursing Education.
 The social work program is fully accredited by the Council on Social Work Education.

 No. While Goshen College is affiliated with Mennonite Church USA, currently more than 40 different Christian denominations and several world religions are represented on campus.
 Our doors are open to all.
 You will encounter the Christian faith in your studies here, as it is the faith of our faculty and the majority of Goshen College students.
-All students in our Adult Degree Program take a religion course, Enduring Issues in Christian Perspectives.

 Yes!
 Since 1992, we have helped over 600 working adults like you complete their degrees.
 We know you can succeed because we have designed a program to suit your needs with a convenient schedule, an accelerated program, and an affordable, high-quality education.